f5devcentral/xcmcndemoguide/README.rst

 Follow the `Terraform instructions <./terraform/cloud-a>`_ to get started with the environment config using your public cloud provider with Terraform.

-Next set up the HTTP Load Balancer.
+Next, set up the HTTP Load Balancer.
 In the F5 Distributed Cloud Console navigate to the **Multi-Cloud App Connect** service in the service menu.

 .. figure:: assets/open_lb.png